btzy/nativefiledialog-extended/README.md

-# Native File Dialog 2 #
+# Native File Dialog Extended #

 **This library is based on (but incompatible with) [mlabbe/nativefiledialog](https://github.com/mlabbe/nativefiledialog).
-Everything below this line is about the original Native File Dialog, and not my fork.
-There is no readme for my fork yet.**
+Everything below this line is about the original Native File Dialog, and not this version.
+There is no readme for Native File Dialog Extended yet.**

 -----